gatsbyjs/gatsby/docs/docs/gatsby-image-api.md

 ### Images that stretch across a _fluid_ container

-Create fluid sizes (in width) for the image.
-E.g. if the max width of the container for a rendered Markdown file is 800px, the automatic sizes would then be: 200px, 400px, 800px, 1200px, 1600px – enough to provide close to the optimal image size for every device size / screen resolution.
+Create flexible sizes for an image that stretch to fill its container.
+For a container whose max width is 800px, the automatic sizes would be: 200px, 400px, 800px, 1200px and 1600px – enough to provide close to the optimal image size for every device size / screen resolution.
 If you want more control over which sizes are output you can use the `srcSetBreakpoints` parameter.

-Once you've queried for an image to retrieve its data, you can pass the `fluid` data into the `Img` component:
+Once you've queried for a `fluid` image to retrieve its data, you can pass that data into the `Img` component:

 ```jsx
 import { useStaticQuery } from "gatsby"